Express Yourself: Brighten Your Kitchen with Pendant Lighting

 Oversize Pendant Lights

 Scale is important when selecting your lighting.
 But don’t be afraid of oversized pendants.
 As they say, go big or go home!
-This hybrid chandelier-drum pendant makes a big impact.
-The dangling crystals complement the more detailed, textured surfaces in this kitchen.
-From a visual standpoint, the lack of color keeps it from being visually too much.
+This hybrid chandelier-art piece pendant makes a big impact.

 What do you like to see in kitchen pendant lights?
 Share your thoughts, design tips and any other comments below!